What Color Is a Zebra?

 • Mountain zebras (Equus zebra): Found in southern Angola and Namibia, mountain zebras are the least common of the species.
 A square flap of skin on their throats distinguish these zebras from the other two species.
 They also sport wide stripes against a cream-colored background.

-To learn more about the secrets of zebra's stripes and other animals, visit the links on the next page.
+To learn more about the secrets of zebra's stripes and other animals, visit the links below.